collective/sphinxcontrib-httpexample/README.rst

 Installation
 ------------

-Add sphinxcontrib-httpexample into requirements of your product documentation and into the configuration file of your Sphinx documentation with sphincontrib-httpdomain as follow:
+Add sphinxcontrib-httpexample into requirements of your product documentation and into the configuration file of your Sphinx documentation next to sphincontrib-httpdomain as follows:

 ..  code:: python

-    extensions = ['sphinxcontrib.httpdomain',
+    extensions = ['sphinxcontrib.httpdomain', 'sphinxcontrib.httpexample']
-                  'sphinxcontrib.httpexample']

 License